Reliable Damping of Free Surface Waves in Numerical Simulations: The Scaling Law for Quadratic Damping

 Compared to linear wave damping, quadratic damping has a narrower range of wave frequencies for which satisfactory damping is obtained.
-This is due to the quadratic dependence of the damping coefficient $ f_{2} $ on the wave frequency $ \omega $.
 Therefore, since the damping performance is more sensitive to changes in wave frequency for quadratic (or higher order) damping functions, and since with optimum set up the damping performance is the same as with linear damping, it is recommended to use linear damping functions.
-For this reasons, only linear damping was examined in the following Sects. \ref{irrwav} and \ref{kcs}.
+For this reasons, only linear damping was examined in the following Sects. \ref{irrwav} and \ref{kcs}. \\ \fbox { \parbox{\linewidth}{ \textbf{Practical Recommendation}\\ When using quadratic damping according to Eqs. (\ref{damp1}) and (\ref{damp2}), the following damping setup can be recommended based on the results from Sect. \ref{l2f2}: